EdDataScienceEES/tutorial-Abigail-Louise/index.md

 ---

-__Well done__ for making through this tutorial!
+__Congratulations__, for making it through this tutorial!
 You should now know how to further analyse your ANOVA results by conducting Tukey's HSD post-hoc test.

 __After completion this tutorial you should be able to:__
 - Load and prepare data for analysis in RStudio